hknd23/idcempy/docs/idcempy_tutorial.rst

 ========

 The examples below demonstrate how to use the `IDCeMPy` package to estimate the inflated discrete choice models ZiOP(C), MiOP(C), and GiMNL.
 The example code files, with rough calculation of model run time, are available in the `/examples <https://github.com/hknd23/idcempy/tree/main/examples>`__ directory.
+For each model example below, the run time is available as reference point.
+The specification used to record the times is Intel Core i7-2600 (3.40GHz Quad core), 16GB RAM.
+Please note that for models in the `zmiopc` module, the run-time for models with correlated errors estimated with :func:`zmiopc.iopcmod` is substantially higher than their without correlated errors counterparts using :func:`zmiopc.iopmod`.
+Other factors affecting run-time are the number of observations and the number of covariates.

 Zero-inflated Ordered Probit (ZiOP) Model without Correlated Errors
 --------------------------------------------------------------------
-The `iopcmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
+The :func:`zmiopc.iopmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
 This section provides instruction to estimate the ZiOP model using the self-reported smoking behavior as empirical example.

 We first import the required libraries, set up the package and import the dataset: